-Because everything is done for you..
-All you have to do is unzip your backpack, punch in the wifi code, and you’re home.
+Because everything is done for you.
+All you have to do is unzip your backpack, punch in the wifi code, and you are home!

-Obviously it’s cool too see what new belongings you have as far as books on the shelf, gadgets in the kitchen, artwork on the walls, how big your shower is etc.
+Obviously, it’s cool to see what new belongings you have as far as books on the shelf, gadgets in the kitchen, artwork on the walls, how big your shower is etc.

 But you don’t have to do anything!

-Arriving in a new location every few months definitely keeps things fresh..
+Arriving in a new location every few months definitely keep things fresh.
 Every place has a lot to explore, and fitting everything in the space of a month will definitely keep you busy!

 You meet awesome people from around the world.

 Traveling solo?
 Go for a private room vs an entire home.